Iain McGilchrist

 • Helps us understand the world.

-• Perceives things in motion and in practice.
+• Perceives things in motion.

 • Living the body.